-Pentagon blew up $1 billion appropriated for the pandemic by the Congress to finance military equipment including jet engine parts, body armour and dress uniforms, reported The Washington Post.
+Pentagon blew up $1 billion appropriated for the pandemic by the Congress to finance military equipment including jet engine parts, body armor and dress uniforms, reported The Washington Post.

 The Department of Defence (DoD) was handed $1 billion, which is a part of $3 trillion stimulus package that Congress approved to deal with the pandemic that has now claimed over 200,000 lives in the US.

-“The Committee’s expectation was that the Department would address the need for PPE industrial capacity rather than execute the funding for the [defence industrial base],” the committee wrote in its report on the 2021 defence bill.
+“The Committee’s expectation was that the Department would address the need for PPE industrial capacity rather than execute the funding for the [defense industrial base],” the committee wrote in its report on the 2021 defense bill.

-Large defence manufacturers including Rolls-Royce and ArcelorMittal were awarded $183 million to “maintain the shipbuilding industry” and “tens of millions of dollars” were given for space surveillance, drone and satellite technology.
+Large defense manufacturers including Rolls-Royce and ArcelorMittal were awarded $183 million to “maintain the shipbuilding industry” and “tens of millions of dollars” were given for space surveillance, drone and satellite technology.

 “The Department of Defense is using the $1 billion appropriated by the ‘CARES’ Act to the Defense Production Act, which made $1 billion available ‘to prepare for, prevent and respond to the coronavirus’.
 The law set forth no limitation requiring use only in the medical supply industrial base,” Maxwell said in a statement.